concourse/concourse/release-notes/latest.md

   appropriate set of versions the UI will show the error message for the inputs that cannot be satisfied.

+#### <sub><sup><a name="3832" href="#3832">:link:</a></sup></sub> fix

+* The new algorithm fixes a case described in #3832.
+In this case, multiple resources with corresponding versions (e.g. a v1.2.3 semver resource and then a binary in S3 corresponding to that version) are correlated by virtue of being passed along the pipeline together.

+  When one of the correlated versions was disabled, the old algorithm would incorrectly continue to use the other versions, matching it with an incorrect version for the resource whose version was disabled.
+Bad news bears!

+  Because the new algorithm always works by selecting entire *sets* of versions at a time, they will always be correlated, and this problem goes away.
+Good news...uh, goats!

 #### <sub><sup><a name="3704" href="#3704">:link:</a></sup></sub> feature, breaking

 * LIDAR is now on by default!
 In fact, not only is it on by default, it is now